nicholasyoder/rotki/docs/dev_changelog.rst

   - Takes no parameters.
   - Returns a list of group identifiers of any unmatched asset movements in the DB.

+* **Modified Endpoint**: ``POST /api/(version)/history/events``

+  - New optional ``actual_group_identifier`` field in the response, containing the actual group identifier of the event as stored in the DB.
+  - This change preserves the actual group identifier when asset movements are combined with the group of their matched event for display as a single unit in the frontend.

 Event/Group Identifier Renaming
 -------------------------------